Bazzini - Kitchen Nightmares Update - Open or Closed?

 For relaunch night, Paul falls apart again and does not communicate leading to long waits for food.

-Sous Chef Al does a runner and everyone steps up to help in the kitchen.
+Sous Chef Al does a runner and everyone steps up to help.

 Sharyn steps up in the role as his sous chef.

-Although the food is delayed, the customers are happy with the dishes when they receive them.
+Although the food is delayed, the customers are pleased with the food when they receive it.

 The relaunch is success.